nicolasvancan/monvandb/diary/en/2_table_structures/2_file_struct.md

 # Next steps

 This was an important step for advancing with my projects but was not direcly related to tables structures and so on.
-Now that I have an interface to access and use the binary tree easly, I'll pursuit the table divisions.
+Now that I have an interface to access and use the binary tree easly, stored in folder files, I'll pursuit the table divisions.